hiero-ledger/hiero/howto-transfer.md

 This document shows the workflow for transferring any (public or private) project to Hiero and advises on several best practices for setting up a good open-source project that fits the pattern we use in Hiero.

-> **Note**
->
-> This document is only a draft and not final.
-> We create the document in the open and feedback is more than welcome.
-> The content of the document is not official until the technical steering committee (TSC) of Hiero voted on it.

 ## Getting in touch with the Hiero community

 The first and most important task to contribute to Hiero is to become a community member.